Contributing to HEIR

 • At this stage, you must squash your commits into a single commit.

 • Once the PR is approved, a GitHub workflow will check your PR for multiple commits.
 You may use the git rebase -i to squash the commits.
-Pull requests must comprise of a single git commit before merging.
+Pull requests must consist of a single git commit before merging.

 1. Pull Ready